Stationary wavelet transform

-The Stationary wavelet transform (SWT) is a wavelet transform algorithm designed to overcome the lack of translation-invariance of the discrete wavelet transform (DWT).
+The stationary wavelet transform (SWT) is a wavelet transform algorithm designed to overcome the lack of translation-invariance of the discrete wavelet transform (DWT).
 Translation-invariance is achieved by removing the downsamplers and upsamplers in the DWT and upsampling the filter coefficients by a factor of $2^{(j-1)}$ in the $j$th level of the algorithm.
 The SWT is an inherently redundant scheme as the output of each level of SWT contains the same number of samples as the input – so for a decomposition of N levels there is a redundancy of N in the wavelet coefficients.
-This algorithm is more famously known as "algorithme à trous" in French (word trous means holes in English) which refers to inserting zeros in the filters.
+This algorithm is more famously known by the French expression à trous, meaning “with holes”, which refers to inserting zeros in the filters.
 It was introduced by Holschneider et al.

+Definition

+The basic discrete wavelet transform (DWT) algorithm is adapted to yield a stationary wavelet transform (SWT) which is independent of the origin.
+The approach of the SWT is simple, which is by applying suitable high-pass and low-pass filters to the data at each level, resulting in the generation of two sequences at the subsequent level.
+Without employment of downsampling techniques, the length of the new sequences is maintained to be the same as the original sequences.
+Rather than employing decimation similar to the standard wavelet transform which removes elements, the filters at each level are adjusted by augmenting them with zero-padding, as explained in the following: